1. Opening times

-You can drive the Flevoland Tulip Routes from 10th April to 5th May 2020, every day from 9.00 to 18.00 hours.
-There will be no more tulip fields to enjoy after 5th May.
+You can drive the Tulpenroute Flevoland routes from April 10thl to May 2nd 2021, daily from 9.00 to 18.00 hours.
+There will be no more tulip fields to enjoy after May 2nd.
 The tulips’ flower heads will have been cut off by then.
 Are you too late?
-Then we look forward to seeing you again in the spring of 2021!
+Then we look forward to seeing you again in the spring of 2022!

 You are not permitted to enter the tulip fields.
 Neither can you park your car on or along the road (for road safety reasons).
 You can’t enter the fields, as there is a risk that you may carry diseases.
 This can lead to a loss of yield.
 However, the route maps will provide you with details of tulip fields you can visit.
 There will also be parking facilities at these fields.

 You unfortunately won’t be able to buy tulip bulbs in the spring.
 Tulip bulbs are sold in September and October in the Netherlands.
-That’s because that’s the time when the tulips are planted.
+Why?
+That’s the time the tulips are planted.

 Farms are privately owned and therefore private property.
 You are more than welcome if you spot a tulip flag.
 However, you can’t enter the farm or drive onto the premises if there is no flag on display.
 If you do want to do this – for whatever reason – you will always need to request permission from the residents in question first.